Braid group symmetries of Grassmannian cluster algebras: Webs and the Fomin-Pylyavskyy conjectures

-\begin{rmk} The (skew-symmetric) quivers of finite mutation type and of rank $\geq 3$ were classified in \cite{FiniteType}.
-Besides the examples from surfaces \cite{CATSI} there are 11 more.
-The cluster modular group in each surface case is known \cite[Proposition 8.5]{BridgelandSmith}, and the groups for $E_6,E_7,E_8$ as well as for the affine types $\tilde{E}_6,\tilde{E}_7,\tilde{E}_8$, were computed in \cite{ASS}.
+\begin{rmk}[Groups in finite mutation type] The (skew-symmetric) quivers of finite mutation type and of rank $\geq 3$ were classified in \cite{FiniteType}.
+Besides the quiver mutation classes of surface type \cite{CATSI}, for whom the cluster modular group is closely related to the mapping class group of the surface \cite[Proposition 8.5]{BridgelandSmith}, there are 11 more quiver mutation classes of finite mutation type.
+Six of these extra 11 types are finite or affine type, with the groups computed in \cite{ASS}.
 Theorems~\ref{thm:CMG3presentation} and \ref{thm:CMG4presentation} address two of the remaining five cases -- namely the extended affine types $E_8^{(1,1)}$ and $E_7^{(1,1)}$ respectively.
-This leaves three remaining finite mutation types -- $E_6^{(1,1)}$ and the two Derksen-Owen types \cite{DerksenOwen}.
-It remains an open problem to compute the cluster modular group, and to give a combinatorial description of the cluster complex, in these three remaining cases.
-By \cite{TubularII}, the cluster modular group for elliptic $E_6$ should again be related to~$\PSL_2(\bbz)$.
+This leaves three remaining finite mutation types -- $E_6^{(1,1)}$ and $X_6,X_7$ \cite{DerksenOwen}.
+It remains an open problem to compute the cluster modular group, and to give a combinatorial description of the cluster variables and clusters, in these three cases.
+Significant progress has been made for $E_6^{(1,1)}$ \cite{TubularII} and for $X_6,X_7$ \cite{Ishibashi}.
 It would also be interesting to answer these questions for the skew-symmetrizable examples of finite mutation type (cf.~\cite{FiniteTypeII}). \end{rmk}